jiritobolka/jiritobolka.github.io/_posts/2014-08-15-building-parallel-coordinates.md

 perex: Right place to start building amazing custom data visualizations.
 ---

 Let's learn how to create a custom visualization with our Javascript Visualization SDK and embed it to your dashboard.
 The tutorial is divided into several logical parts based on steps that you have to accomplish.
-You can also <a href="link-to-download-package">download the complete example</a>.
+You can also <a href="https://developer.gooddata.com/downloads/d3/parallel-coordinates.zip">download the complete example</a>.

 What we are going to build is the visualization that is called Parallel Coordinates.
 It shows one attribute measured by multiple metrics.
 Imagine a following use case:

-“Chief Revenue Officer wants to compare Sales Reps not only by the Revenue but also by their activity and number of Opportunities and one other metrics.”
+“Chief Revenue Officer wants to compare Sales Reps not only by the **Revenue** but also by their **activity** and **number of Opportunities** and one other metrics.”

 The result might looks like this:

 ![Parallel Coordinates graph](/images/posts/parallel-coordinates.png)

 Remember that each line shows individual sales rep and each axis shows one metric that is used to measure sales representatives.
-We have a use case so let's build it!
+We have a use case, so let's build it!

 Let's log in and download the data.
+I already have those metrics ready in the GoodData.
+Now I need to select them and use them in the visualization.

 {% highlight js %}